laravel/docs/eloquent-relationships.md

         return $this->belongsTo('App\Models\User')->withDefault();
     }

-To populate the default model with attributes, you may pass an array or Closure to the `withDefault` method:
+To populate the default model with attributes, you may pass an array or closure to the `withDefault` method:

     /**
      * Get the author of the post.